CLINICAL CASE

 This case report discusses the off-label use of rivaroxaban 15 mg twice daily for left atrial appendage thrombus resolution prior to cardioversion.
 This approach was utilized to manage a patient with persistent atrial fibrillation and detected left atrial appendage thrombus, which did not resolve with the standard 20 mg rivaroxaban once daily.
 Based on its efficacy in treating venous thromboembolism, this dosing regimen could effectively prevent thrombus formation in the left atrial appendage prior to cardioversion.
 Rivaroxaban, a factor Xa inhibitor, is effective in treating deep vein thrombosis (DVT) and pulmonary embolism (PE).
 In the EINSTEIN-DVT (4) and EINSTEIN-PE (3) studies, rivaroxaban was compared to standard therapy (enoxaparin followed by vitamin K antagonist) in patients with acute symptomatic DVT and PE, respectively.
 Rivaroxaban was found to be non-inferior to standard therapy in terms of efficacy and had a similar safety profile in both studies.
 Based on the success and safety profile observed in the EINSTEIN-DVT (4) and EINSTEIN-PE, (3) we hypothesize that off-label rivaroxaban 15 mg twice daily may effectively prevent left atrial appendage thrombus formation prior to cardioversion.
 The patient was treated with this off-label dosing regimen, and the cardioversion was successful.
 In addition, the patient did not experience significant bleeding or complications, per the safety profile reported in the abovementioned studies.

-(4) EINSTEIN-PE, (3) and EINSTEIN Extension studies suggests that factor Xa inhibitors may effectively manage thrombotic events.
+In conclusion, this case report demonstrated promising results in the off-label use of rivaroxaban 15 mg twice daily for left atrial appendage thrombus prevention prior to cardioversion.
+The evidence from the EINSTEIN-DVT, (4) EINSTEIN-PE, (3) and EINSTEIN Extension studies suggests that factor Xa inhibitors may effectively manage thrombotic events.
 Clinicians should consider this off-label dosing regimen when standard anticoagulation therapy has proven ineffective, considering the need for further research to confirm these findings and establish safety and efficacy in a larger population.

 CONCLUSIONS